The FA Cup

 The biggest shock in terms of league placing is Macclesfield 2–1 Crystal Palace in the 2025–26 third round — a National League North (tier 6) side beating Premier League holders, a gap of 117 league places.
 Previously, the record was Chasetown (tier 8) vs Port Vale (tier 3) in 2007–08 at 108 places.

-When is the FA Cup final 2026?
+When is the next FA Cup final?

-Who is left in the FA Cup 2026?
+What were the FA Cup semi-final results 2026?

-When are the FA Cup quarter-finals 2026?
+What were the FA Cup quarter-final results 2026?